PlatformStories/gbdx-jupyter-hub/README.md

 # gbdx-jupyter-hub

+**This repository is not maintained.
+For a hosted notebook environment, please visit [https://notebooks.geobigdata.io](https://notebooks.geobigdata.io)**

 This repo contains instructions and supplementary material in order to create a multi-user hub which spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server on an AWS instance, using either GitHub or GBDX OAuth for authentication.